UMCarpentries/2018-06-14-umich/index.md

 {% if page.photography %}
 <p id="photos">
 	<strong>Photography</strong>:
 	Photographs may be taken during the event for use in promotional materials regarding the University of Michigan's chapter of Software Carpentry.
-Participants may opt in to being photographed by signing a waiver on the day of the event.
+Participants may opt into being photographed by signing a waiver on the day of the event.
 </p>
 {% endif %}